 Pre-2007 – 2015: The Run Up.

-- Pre-2007, based on the correlated work initiated by John J Reid in the mid 1800’s, built on by A. Stanley Carruthers and John Reid’s son, R.C.
-Reid in the 1920s and 30’s, and further enhanced by information gleaned from current and passed members of our family, a plan of action was formulated.
+- Pre-2007, based on the correlated work initiated by John J Reid in the mid 1800’s, built on by A. Stanley Carruthers and his son, R.C.
+Reid in the 1920s and 30’s, and further enhanced by information gleaned from current and passed members of our family, action was initiated.
 It was decided to look for a way of improving the perception of Carruthers and its history in Scottish clan and family culture and in any future media.

 - Pre-2007- 2015, Discussions were held within the family and with Scottish and Clan Historians, Genealogists (both in Scotland and abroad), members of the Lyon Court, Heraldists, Clan Chiefs and other clan dignitaries, to look at a way forward in order to achieve official Clan status.